ankschoubey/blog/src/content/post/life-blog/41-questions-are-false.md

 ---
 toc: false
 comments: true
 excerpt: 'Placeholder'
 tags:
   - philosophical
   - decision-making
   - peace
 publishDate: 2021-08-16T20:52:08.052481
 slug: /life-blog/questions-false/
-title: "All Questions are False"
+title: 'All Questions are False'
 image: /images/life-blog/questions-false.jpg
 ---

 ![](/images/life-blog/questions-false.jpg)

 Photo by <a href="https://unsplash.com/@shotbycerqueira?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Shot by Cerqueira</a> on <a href="https://unsplash.com/s/photos/meditation?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Habits, routines and our way of thinking protects us from a certain group of problems.
 The more broad they are, the more number of problems they can take care.
 Therefore, it become important to explore un-explored ideas.

 This has been a reason why I have been trying to get gist of Indian philosophers to the degree that does not include metaphysical claims.